Elon Musk suggests turning Twitter HQ into homeless shelter | Digital Trends

 Elon Musk hit Twitter at the weekend to share various thoughts and ideas — and a few jokes — on his vision for the future of the microblogging service.

-Having recently become Twitter’s single biggest shareholder and the company’s newest board member, Musk will likely be pushing for at least some of his ideas to become a reality in the coming months.
+Having recently become Twitter’s single biggest shareholder and been offered a place on the company’s board (since declined), Musk will likely be pushing for at least some of his ideas to become a reality in the coming months.

 Responding to Musk’s suggestion, fellow billionaire Bezos tweeted that, at the very least a part of the building could realistically be converted into a shelter as Amazon has already done just that at its Seattle headquarters.